namoopsoo/namoopsoo.github.io/content/note/2026-01-19-how-to-make-cake.md

 Reading many examples, including a "next music hit" predictor that failed to separate train test split validation.
 And a "has covid" predictor where positive and negative examples were split evenly as children and adults so models just learned "is child" insteaf of "has covid".
 Wow

+## lack of AI product audits
+p24 hiring:
+Pymetrics, HireVue, in the dog house: no public audits for "does it work?" only for "are the models biased w.r.t. demographics.

+p25
+Sounds like FTC has stepped up in 2023, noticing unjustified claims on AI products.
+Cool, that is their wheelhouse.

+p26 Social Sentinel: student ptotest surveillance disguised as threat detection, oops.

 # references